ENCODE-DCC/encoded/src/encoded/schemas/changelogs/reference.md

 ### Minor changes since schema version 19

+* *related_pipelines* property was added to link relevant pipelines to their corresponding reference fileset
 * *reference_type* was updated to include the enum *sequence barcodes*

 ### Schema version 19